-Visual Management Workshop Themes
+Visual Management Course Themes

 -daily huddle in combination with visual management

-Prerequisite: Introduction to Lean for Government.
+Prerequisite: Introduction to Lean.

 Why we don’t use a Lean belt system

 Like many Lean management teachers (sensei) and practitioners worldwide, we offer a training program that is not designed around a so-called ‘Lean belt’ system (white belt, yellow belt, green belt, black belt…).
 Our training helps all employees build and expand their Lean knowledge and experience.
-Exhaustive analysis of Lean for Government approaches that promote pockets of so-called ‘Lean’ experts supports that belt-type or expert-focused ‘Lean’ deployment is not sustainable and is not compatible with Lean as a collaborative science.
+Exhaustive analysis of Lean transformation approaches that promote pockets of so-called ‘Lean’ experts supports that belt-type or expert-focused ‘Lean’ deployment is not sustainable and is not compatible with Lean as a collaborative science.
 Short-term efficiency gains are not sustainable without embedding continuous improvement in everyday work.

 The Lean belt approach was borrowed from the fundamentally different Six Sigma prescriptive methodology that involves experts with varying levels of mastering statistical and mathematical tools.
 In Six Sigma, the outside statistical expert has special skills/knowledge to manage work.
 On the other hand, Lean is an overarching approach that involves everyone as experts in their own job to solve problems and deliver value to clients.
 In essence, in a Lean organization everyone engages in collaborative science – co-defining problems, co-defining potential countermeasures and collaborating in implementation and measurement of countermeasures to problems, every single day.
 Unfortunately, a so-called Lean belt approach also tends to promote the idea of gradation where lower level belts may not be able to contribute as much to improvements as would higher level belts.